MasTec (NYSE:MTZ) Updates Q2 2024 Earnings Guidance

-MasTec (NYSE:MTZ – Get Free Report) last released its quarterly earnings data on Thursday, February 29th.
-The construction company reported $0.57 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.37 by $0.20.
+MasTec (NYSE:MTZ – Get Free Report) last posted its earnings results on Thursday, February 29th.
+The construction company reported $0.57 earnings per share for the quarter, topping analysts’ consensus estimates of $0.37 by $0.20.
+The firm had revenue of $3.28 billion for the quarter, compared to the consensus estimate of $3.26 billion.
 MasTec had a positive return on equity of 6.19% and a negative net margin of 0.09%.
-The company had revenue of $3.28 billion for the quarter, compared to analyst estimates of $3.26 billion.
-Analysts forecast that MasTec will post 2.33 EPS for the current year.
+Equities analysts anticipate that MasTec will post 2.33 earnings per share for the current fiscal year.

 MasTec Company Profile